On the Expressive Power of Contextual Relations in Transformers: Introduction

-For dealing with arbitrary length sequences, we propose a measure-theoretic framework in which contextual representations are modeled as probability measures over a semantic space, and contextual relations between inputs are represented as coupling measures between these distributions.
-Within this setting, attention mechanisms are naturally interpreted as operators that map pairs of input measures to joint distributions with prescribed marginals.
-This perspective shifts the focus from pointwise similarity scores to the approximation of structured probabilistic relations.
+A key challenge in formalizing such systems is that they must operate on sequences of arbitrary length, while remaining invariant to their specific size and representation.
+This makes standard finite-dimensional formulations insufficient.
+To handle this problem, we introduce a measure-theoretic framework.
+In this setting, texts are modeled as probability measures over an embedding space, while contextual relations can be represented as a conditional or joint distributions between texts.
+Attention mechanisms then naturally appear as operators that map pairs of input measures to conditional distributions.
+This perspective shifts the focus from pointwise similarity scores between tokens to the approximation of structured probabilistic relations.

-Our main result establishes a universal approximation theorem for contextual relations.
-Under mild regularity assumptions on the semantic space, we prove that a class of Transformer-style attention mechanisms is dense in the space of continuous coupling-valued maps between probability measures.
-In other words, attention-based architectures can approximate arbitrary continuous assignments of joint distributions with fixed marginals, providing a rigorous characterization of their expressive power at the level of semantic relations.